-Welcome to the Motorcycle Riders Association – Australian Capital Territory
+Welcome to the Motorcycle Riders Association of the Australian Capital Territory

-We meet on the third Tuesday of each month at 7.30 at the Harmonie German Club in Narrabundah and we invite all interested riders to come along.
+The committee meets on the second Tuesday of each month at 7.00pm at the Harmonie German Club, Narrabundah; we encourage all current and prospective members to come along.

 Send us an email if you are thinking of coming along and we’ll meet you at the door.
 If you would like to eat first, some of us have a meal from about 6.30pm and all are most welcome.

 Membership is the lifeblood of this association; if you are interested feel free to contact our membership officer Mike Kelly or fill in the form, bring it to the next meeting or scan and email it through.